netropy/fpintro/ch4_0_recursive_functions.md

 * evaluate a function call with arguments (_apply_),
 * plot an evaluation as a "call graph" or "call stack" diagram.

-In this chapter we learn how to compose calculations that carries repetition.
+In this chapter we learn how to write calculations that carry repetition.

 [4.1 What happens when a Function calls itself?](ch4_1_recursive_calls.md)